 Norwegian offers a different take on Internet access.
 That’s because the cruise line has a popular “Free at Sea” sale that allows passengers to get free perks with their booking.
 One perk is Internet access.
 Still, if you book a cruise without the free Internet, you have three different levels of service you can purchase.

 Unlimited Wi-Fi: This plan provides full Internet access, outside of streaming.
-It also includes access to email providers, which is not the case with the Unlimited Social Media package.
-The cost runs $29.99 per day for one device.
+It also includes access to email providers, social media, and more.
+The cost runs $29.99 per day for one device, or $25.50 if booked ahead of time.

 Unlimited Premium Wi-Fi: Want to stream Netflix, Hulu or other services?
 Then you’ll need Norwegian’s highest-level package.
 It allows streaming movies and music and costs $39.99 per day if purchased on the ship, or $34.99 if bought before sailing.